tillt/jenkins-automation/README.md

 ###### Modify Xcode

-Disclaimer: changig your Xcode configuration file may prevent you using Xcode!
-Be careful while make the following changes!
+Disclaimer: changig your Xcode configuration file may prevent you from using Xcode!
+Be careful while making the following changes!

 Open this file in some text editor with root previleges:
 _/Developer/Platforms/iPhoneSimulator.platform/Developer/Tools/RunPlatformUnitTests_